 - Make sure that you note on your proposal which workshop group you’d like to attend: Queer Studies, Postcolonial Studies, or Black Studies.
 You may attend only one.

 - Send your submission to firstname.lastname@example.org by September 9, 2019.

 - If you have any questions or comments, contact us at email@example.com.

-The organizing committee of this symposium, led by Subhalakshmi Gooptu, Saumya Lal, Korka Sall, and Nirmala Iswari Vasigaren, is grateful for the generous support offered by a number of sponsors at the University of Massachusetts, Amherst: the Department of English, the College of Humanities and Fine Arts, the Graduate School, the Chancellor’s Office, the Provost’s Office, the Office of Equity & Inclusion, the Interdisciplinary Studies Institute, the Institute for Social Science Research, and the departments of Communication, Languages, Literatures & Cultures, Afro-American Studies, and Women’s, Gender, and Sexuality Studies.
+The organizing committee of this symposium, led by Subhalakshmi Gooptu, Saumya Lal, Korka Sall, and Nirmala Iswari Vasigaren, is grateful for the generous support offered by a number of sponsors at the University of Massachusetts, Amherst: the Department of English, College of Humanities and Fine Arts, Graduate School, Chancellor’s Office, Provost’s Office, Office of Equity & Inclusion, Interdisciplinary Studies Institute, Institute for Social Science Research, and Departments of Communication, Languages, Literatures & Cultures, Afro-American Studies, and Women’s, Gender, and Sexuality Studies.